MkrtichSargsyan/globus-slack-bot/README.md

 # Ruby Slack Bot Project- Globus-bot

 This is a slack bot project created with ruby.
 I have created a slack ruby bot and called it 'globus-bot'.
 This bot is for showing capitals for every country.
+It can also check for a country's population

 ![scr](https://user-images.githubusercontent.com/31889642/93992741-f7aa1380-fd9e-11ea-94d2-03541d76efc2.png)